Mundhanai Mudichu: Production

 A friend of K. Bhagyaraj had lost his wife, and refused to remarry.
 A woman had fallen in love with him and desired to marry him, leading to people in the town gossiping about them.
 Bhagyaraj asked himself if it was wrong for a woman to love a widower, and this laid the foundation for Mundhanai Mudichu.
 Another inspiration for the story was a poster of Ramu (1966) that Bhagyaraj had seen as a child.
 The poster featured the protagonist with his motherless son.
 Bhagyaraj wondered how it would be if he himself were in that position, and prepared the story of Mundhanai Mudichu.
 Unlike Ramu, the protagonist's son was written as an infant rather than a preteen.
 M. Saravanan of AVM Productions agreed to produce the film after he was impressed with Bhagyaraj narrating the whole script all by himself without the paper.
 Bhagyaraj initially titled it as Chinna Veedu but changed it to Mundhanai Mudichu after Saravanan did not like the initial title.
 Cinematography was handled by Ashok Kumar, and editing by A. Selvanathan.

 Originally, Kalaranjini accepted to be the lead actress.
 However, she later declined as she could not set aside two months as asked to.
 Bhagyaraj then offered the role to her 13 year-old sister Urvashi who accepted, making her Tamil debut.
 Kovai Sarala, then a class X student, portrayed a 30-something pregnant woman.
 The film was made at a cost of ₹3 million.
 Saravanan said Bhagyaraj "took two months to write the script.
 He had everything planned out to the last-minute costume change."
 After the film was completed, Bhagyaraj locked himself with his editor and "with a staple gun and a pair of scissors he stitched all this material together".
 Significant portions of the film were shot in Olapalayam, a village near Gobichettipalayam.
 The teacher's house was actually a set built by the crew of the film.
 Bhagyaraj also made people from Olapalayam portray minor roles and extras.

 Soundtrack

 The music was composed by Ilaiyaraaja.
 The song "Andhi Varum Neram" is set in the Carnatic raga Mayamalavagowla, and "Chinnanjiru Kiliye" is set in Charukesi.
 The soundtrack had six songs but only five songs were used in the film.

-The movie was dubbed into Telugu as Vaddente Pelli.